DeveloperXY/KivyPaint/README.md

 # KivyPaint
-A Paint app, made with Python Kivy.
+A Paint app, made with Python Kivy, working (actually) on the Windows & Android platforms.